Non-Universality from Conserved Superoperators in Unitary Circuits: Physical Implications

 which can be interpreted as a Schr\"{o}dinger time-evolution on a two-copy Hilbert space, with the first copy evolving forwards and the second copy evolving backwards.
-For $U=e^{-iHt}$, we have $\oket{O(t)}=e^{-i H_2 t}\oket{O}$, where $H_2=\ad{H} = H \otimes \mathds{1} - \mathds{1} \otimes H^T$ (cf. Eq.~\eqref{eq:liouvillnot}), and operators in the commutant $ Q\in \comm$ are invariant under the Heisenberg evolution Eq.~\eqref{eq:twocopy-evo} for any unitary $U$ generated by the generators $\gen$.
+For $U=e^{-iHt}$, we have $\oket{O(t)}=e^{-i \ad{H} t}\oket{O}$, where $\ad{H} = H \otimes \mathds{1} - \mathds{1} \otimes H^T$ (cf. Eq.~\eqref{eq:liouvillnot}), and operators in the commutant $ Q\in \comm$ are invariant under the Heisenberg evolution Eq.~\eqref{eq:twocopy-evo} for any unitary $U$ generated by the generators $\gen$.
 This is of course not the only way of interpreting a two-copy Hilbert space: the forward time evolution on both the copies of a two-copy state $\ket\psi_2\in \mc H\ot\mc H$ is

-where for $U = e^{-iH t}$, the associated two-copy Hamiltonian has the form $\bar H_2=H\ot\1+\1\ot H$.
-While at this level Eqs.~(\ref{eq:twocopy-evo}) and (\ref{eq:twocopy}) do not seem to have much in common, for a given set of local Hamiltonian terms $\gen$, the commutants of super-Hamiltonians of types $H_2$ and $\bar H_2$ are actually in a one-to-one correspondence through partial transposition.
+where for $U = e^{-iH t}$, the associated two-copy Hamiltonian has the form $\bad{H}=H\ot\1+\1\ot H$.
+While at this level Eqs.~(\ref{eq:twocopy-evo}) and (\ref{eq:twocopy}) do not seem to have much in common, for a given set of local Hamiltonian terms $\gen$, the commutants of superoperators of type $\{\ad{h_\alpha}\}$ (which we are referring to as \textit{superoperator symmetries}) and those of type $\{\bad{h_\alpha}\}$ (which were referred to as \textit{quadratic symmetries} in earlier literature~\cite{zimboras2015symmetry}) are actually in a one-to-one correspondence through partial transposition.
 To show this, it is useful to generalize the Liouvillian notation of Eq.~\eqref{eq:liouvillian} by introducing a graphical notation for states in many-copy Hilbert spaces $\mc H^{\ot n}$ that will also be useful for the next sections.
 We start by representing each copy of the Hilbert space as a dot, so that

 where $\{\ket{\mu}\}$ is an orthonormal basis for $\mc H$.
 For our purposes, we are restricted to cases where the total number of copies is even, with half of them corresponding to forward time-evolution, while the other half correspond to backward time-evolution.
 We then introduce the following notation to represent operators